acmpesuecc/rundi.nvim/README.md

 	- `compiler` Compiler to be used.
 	- `compiler_args` Compiler args to be passed.
 	- `output_format` Filename modifier for output file.
 (See `:h %:p` for list of modifiers)
-- `silent` Visibilty of rundi command.
+- `silent` Visibility of rundi command.
 - `keymap` Keymap for rundi.

 Example configuration: